microsoft/playwright-dotnet/docfx_project/documentation/index.md

 ### Playwright in test projects

-If you use Playwright in test projects, all required browsers will be install at build time.
+If you use Playwright in test projects, all required browsers will be installed at build time.

 ### Using Playwright in Docker